AOL to AI

 I was thirteen in 2001 when I met Joffrey in a video game chat room.
 He would become one of my longest-lasting friendships.
 I never heard his voice.
 Never met his parents.
 Never visited his town.
 Yet we spent half our lives talking.
 About video games, obviously, but also school, politics, our hopes, feelings.
 We talked about love.
 Lovers.
 Everything.

 We migrated platforms as technology evolved: AOL, then MSN, then text and email.
 Writing to Joffrey felt like writing in a journal, but better, more stimulating.
 We roasted each other relentlessly.
 I couldn’t hear him laugh when I said something embarrassing, couldn’t see him flinch when I said something gross.
-He was there during the hardest moments of my life, through joy and grief, and he is to this day one of the most significant relationships I have ever had.
+He was there during the hardest moments of my life, through joy and grief, and he is to this day one of the most important relationships I have ever had.

 This has been twenty years in the making.

 For Millennials, discovering digital connection felt like an upgrade.
-We had a baseline for real-life interactions, but interestingly, we actively chose text.
+We had a baseline for real-life interactions, but we actively chose text.
 Typing out deep feelings felt safer and cleaner because we could control the pace, and soon we learned that this digital space allowed for honesty that face-to-face felt too risky to attempt.
 Texting became our preferred method to communicate vulnerability.

 Gen Z didn’t have that choice.
 They never had to migrate.
 Their relationship blueprint was built on screens from the start.
 A first crush meant intensive texting threads and friendships were maintained through 24-hours group chats, Discord and DMs.